Haenes/bugtracker-old/README.md

   2) Make "Author" and "Project" fields invisible to the user in the Issue details form and Issue create modal;
   3) Get rid of a bunch of unnecessary imports and do;
   4) Make the app finally dynamic (right now some data is taken in advance from db for convenience);
-  5) Change db to SQL (after complete a fully working app);
-  6) Code refactoring
-  7) Fix current bugs and future ones (if they are, AND THEY WILL).

 <b>Bugs and errors detected</b>:
   1) Projects are not tied to a specific user (who created it) - need to add Foreign key to Project model;